 Is it perfect – NOPE!
 Every camper is a compromise in Quality / Price / Weight / Size.
 They all have issues at some point, some minor and some can be pretty major.
 All you can do is take it all into consideration and make the right decision for you.

-We feel strongly that this is the right camper for us at this point in our lifelong camping journey.
+We feel strongly that this was the right camper for us at that point in our lifelong camping journey.